NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/01_Intro_AOP_GEE/1a_GEE_AOP_101.md

 An [ImageCollection](https://developers.google.com/earth-engine/guides/ic_creating) is a group of images.
 To find publicly available datasets (primarily satellite data), you can explore the Earth Engine [data catalog](https://developers.google.com/earth-engine/datasets).
 Currently, NEON AOP data in GEE cannot be discovered in the main data catalog, so the next steps will walk you through how you can find available AOP data.

 In your code editor, copy and run the following lines of code to create 3 `ImageCollection` variables containing the Surface Directional Reflectance (SDR), Camera Imagery (RGB) and Digital Surface and Terrain Model (DEM) raster data sets.
-Note that in the left panel of the code editor, there is a `**Docs**` tab which includes documentation on ee built in functions and the expected input arguments.
-We encourage you to refer to this documentation, as well as the [earth engine tutorials](https://developers.google.com/earth-engine/tutorials/tutorial_js_01) to familiarize yourself with GEE and the JavaScript language.

 ```javascript
 //read in the AOP image collections as variables